Why Companies Need to Enter New Markets

 For example, an accounting package that was originally created for manufacturing companies will not, out of the box, work adequately for hotels.
-Yet, product makers routinely think that they can simply make some cosmetic changes (such as give it a new name) and expect to the same thing to a different market.
+Yet, product makers routinely think that they can simply make some cosmetic changes (such as a new name) and expect the same sales results in a different market.
 A mechanic may think a car is a car, but a Mercedes owner never thinks her car is the same thing as a Kia.

-If you don’t know the customer’s context—what drives their business, what their top challenges are, where and how they make money, how they are regulated, who they compete against, and so on–then you don’t yet know enough to make a product that addresses their needs.
+If you don’t know the customer’s context—what drives their business, what their top challenges are, where and how they make money, how they are regulated, who they compete against, and so on— then you don’t know enough to make a product that addresses their needs.

 A product must completely address the compelling need for which it is made.
 It must work turnkey.

-If you expect your customers to buy your product as is and then figure out how to make your product fit their existing systems/processes and business model…you may do a lot of demos, but you will close very little business.
+If you expect your customers to buy your product as is and then figure out how to make your product fit their existing systems/processes and business model, you may do a lot of demos but will close very little business.

-The only reasonable way you can build a turnkey product is if you limit the scope of what that product is expected to do–go narrow but deep.
-And the only way to do that is if you go after a very specific market segment rather than a broad one.
+The only reasonable way to build a turnkey product is to limit the scope of what that product is expected to do— go narrow but deep.
+This can only be accomplished through the pursuit of a very specific market segment rather than a broad one.

-Products must be priced to sell.
-That means both the amount and the pricing model must be such that neither would create a sales hurdle.
+Products must be priced to sell, which means that neither the amount nor the pricing model should create a sales hurdle.

 The amount itself must work—it must be easy to show financial metrics such as a reasonable Return on Investment (ROI) and Payback Period.
-If the price is too, these numbers will be too weak and you will find it hard to close deals.
+If the price is too high, these numbers will be too weak and you will find it hard to close deals.

 It is also critical that the pricing model (how customers pay) works as well.
 Many companies continue to use the same pricing model when they enter new markets without first researching how the target customer expects to pay for a similar product or service.

 For instance, if customers are used to paying at the end of the month, they will be outraged if you expect them to pay up front for 12 months.
-Or, if the payer in the new market is typically someone other than the end user in a similar context, end-users will be outraged if you expect them to pay for the product.
+If the payer in the new market is typically someone other than the end user in a similar context, end users will be upset if you expect them to pay for the product.

 Remember the early days of cable?
-The cable network providers had to convince TV viewers to pay for what they already were getting for free (advertisers were paying the TV stations).
+Cable network providers were tasked with convincing TV viewers to pay for what they were already getting for free, since advertisers were paying the TV stations.

-Cable companies had to provide a lot more channels with fewer/no commercial interruptions, and a much better quality of reception to convince viewers to pay $10 a month.
+Cable companies had to provide considerably more channels with fewer/no commercial interruptions, as well as a much better quality of reception, to convince viewers to pay $10 a month.
 Today, many TV viewers routinely fork out $200 or more per month for cable subscriptions.

-Communication is not just the message.
+Communication consists of more than just the message.
 It is also the mode of delivery (online, mobile, print, broadcast, face-to-face, etc.), the timing (when, how frequently), the freshness, relevance, and usefulness of the message that makes it work.

-It is common for companies to just clone their communication from their current market and use it for the new with little or no change.
+Companies often replicate their communication from their current market to be used for the new market with little or no change.
 This will not work.
-But even worse, it actually turns-off the new market since it is clear the vendor doesn’t know anything about them.
+Even worse, it actually turns off the new market since the vendor clearly doesn’t know anything about them.

-But, it is more than the message that needs to be customized to the new market.
+However, the message is only one component of communication that needs to be customized.
 The whole communication strategy must be redefined around the new target market.

 In some cases, customs dictate what is acceptable and what is not.
 It is not a good idea to send a message that sends the wrong message (no pun intended).
-Crossed fingers may mean, “pray for good luck” in the US.
-It could mean something totally different thing in another culture.
+Crossed fingers may mean, “hoping for good luck” in the US, but it could mean something totally different in another culture.
 Do your market research.

-But, it is not just customs that we need to worry about—we can inadvertently violate laws.
+It is not just customs that we need to worry about—we could inadvertently violate laws.
 For example, some countries allow calls only between certain hours of the day, while others have no restrictions.
 Still others have very specific laws as to how emails are sent, and so on.

 Whether violating customs or laws, both can get companies into real trouble.

-Furthermore, salespeople need to have “situational fluency” in the new market.
-They need to speak the language, know the right words and terms to use, adequately understand their customers’ business and how they make money (which means understanding their customers’ customers) in order to truly engage their prospects.
+Salespeople need to have “situational fluency” in the new market.
+They need to speak the language, know the right words and terms to use, and adequately understand their customers’ business and how they make money (which means understanding their customers’ customers) in order to truly engage their prospects.

-We think of positioning as a short cut to sales—it is how you make it easy for your customers to buy your products by creating a brand they recognize and trust.
+We think of positioning as a shortcut to sales, as it refers to how you make it easy for customers to buy your products by creating a brand they recognize and trust.
 That is a deceptively loaded statement.

-By definition, you have no position in the new market since few, if any, know you exist.
+By definition, you have no position in the new market since few customers, if any, know you exist.
 Only visionaries buy from someone they don’t know who promises to give them something they want badly.
-The problem in selling to visionaries is that they have their own ideas of what they want from you and you are constantly doing custom jobs for them.
+The problem in selling to visionaries is that they have their own ideas of what they want from you and are constantly requesting custom jobs.
 If that is what you want, fine.
 Otherwise, if you want to sell products, you must focus on the mainstream market.